vitalets/pendings/README.md

 <a name="Pendings+has"></a>

 ### pendings.has(id) ⇒ <code>Boolean</code>
-Checks if pending promise with specified `id` exists.
+Checks if promise with specified `id` is pending.

 **Kind**: instance method of [<code>Pendings</code>](#Pendings)